fswDevSteph/WorkDayScheduler/README.md

 1. If there are future iterations of this project, it will expand to an entire 12 hour scheduler

+2. If there are future iterations of this project, it may condier expanding to a monthly planner that you can also plan each day of each month on a hourly basis.

-2. If used, potentially changing color scheme to fill user requirements
+3. 2.
+If there are future iterations of this project, it will potentially change color scheme to fill user branding requirements

 ## Image of Work Day Sheduler